Lean

 An approach to manufacturing that focuses on customer satisfaction.
 Quality products conform to specifications, are free of defects, and meet the requirements of their anticipated use.

-quality maintenance
+quality integration

 quality rate